 A skateboarder heading along the sidewalk must have taken that to heart; he ducked around the hen and rolled directly into my path.

-Stepping back up the stairs to avoid a collision, I slipped, landed with all my weight on my turned leg and felt something slide and something tear.
+Stepping back up the stairs to avoid a collision, I slipped, and therefore landed with all my weight on my turned leg and felt something slide and something tear.
 The slide was the kneecap dislocating, and the tear was later revealed to be the posterior medial meniscus, the knee’s cartilage “shock absorber.”

 But even as I put away my crutches, I hope I’ll never put away my memories of Peter, his generous spirit, and all of the lessons he taught.